ichard26/masml/README.md

 **SET-REGISTER**

-Set the target register to a numerical constant (as specified as an argument).
+Write a numerical constant to the target register.

 **SWAP**